-If that’s you, join us any Wednesday night for a 90-minute short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.
+If that’s you, join us for a 90-minute short course on the framework and skill sets we use to move our cases through the courts and avoid the traps lawyers set for us.

 We’ve distilled the entire process of litigation down to an hour and change of in-depth instruction, packed with real-life examples of both failure and success, delivered in short videos over five days.

 Here’s what recent workshop participant CE Drake had to say: